| |

 Cambridgeshire.
 They all left Dry Drayton, never to

 return.
-One of them was killed at the Battle of the
+One died in India, another was killed at the

 |